UK Web Focus

 Using Your WiFi Network Whilst In Your Pyjamas

-Posted by Brian Kelly (UK Web Focus) on 4 October 2007
+Posted by Brian Kelly on 4 Oct 2007

 You have a WiFi network at home.
 You also have a mobile device which supports WIFi – perhaps a PDA or a mobile phone?
 How can you exploit these two technologies before you’ve set off to work?